Building a Startup on $100 — Week 3 Update

 What Didn't Work

-1. Stripe Integration Is Still Broken
+1. Stripe Integration Was Broken (Fixed)

 2. Too Many Pages, Too Fast